 Democrats evicted from hideaway offices after Kevin McCarthy's ouster

 Two longtime Democratic leaders, Reps.
-Nancy Pelosi and Steny Hoyer, have been evicted from their hideaway offices in the aftermath of Kevin McCarthy's ouster as House Speaker.
+Nancy Pelosi and Steny Hoyer, have been evicted from their hideaway offices in the Capitol in the aftermath of Kevin McCarthy's ouster as House Speaker.

 Pelosi, who stepped down as Democratic leader last year after being in leadership since 2003, confirmed on Tuesday night that Rep. Patrick McHenry, the new speaker pro tempore, had ordered she "immediately vacate my office in the Capitol."